More comfortable than ever

 Just like natural teeth, a denture provides support to your lips and cheeks while helping you to chew your food and speak clearly.
 As such, having a set of dentures not only helps you chew, it restores the appearance and function of healthy teeth, while improving your overall facial appearance.

 We offer a variety of prosthetic solutions to choose from.
-Depending on your specific needs, you can select from our range of full, partial or implant-retained dentures.
+Depending on your specific needs, you can select from our range of full, partial or implant-retained dentures in Penrith.
 You have the further option of choosing between a fixed or removable type of denture.

 What’s the difference between a partial or full denture?